gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 ## Open BEAUTi

+Once in BEAUTi...

-File > Import Data and navigate to the directory where you put the files from Google Drive.
+File > Import Data
+Now navigate to the directory where you put the files from Google Drive.
 	Select *PLVAB_aln.nex*

 You should see a summary of the file that you loaded under the *Partitions* tab.
 Don’t worry about the details now.
 If you don’t get an error message you’re doing well.